 Formerly Hluhluwe–Umfolozi Game Reserve, Hluhluwe–iMfolozi Park is the oldest proclaimed nature reserve in Africa (1895) and, for many, certainly the most scenically beautiful reserve in southern Africa.
 It's also the only state-run park in KwaZulu-Natal province with the Big 5.

 - Arguably one of southern Africa's most scenic parks

 - Home to Big 5, including black and white rhino

 - An area of exceptionally diverse fauna and flora

 - Abundant birdlife – over 340 listed species

-Saved the Rhino from Extinction
+Saved the rhino from extinction

-The park is 960 km² (96,000 ha) and is situated only 280 kilometres (170 mi) north of Durban.
+The park is 960 km² (96,000 ha) and is situated only 280 kilometres (170 miles) north of Durban.
 It is a low-risk area for malaria.
-The northern section of the park is more rugged and hilly with forests and grasslands and is known as the Hluhluwe area, while the iMfolozi area is the southern section where you’ll find the Black and White iMfolozi Rivers and open grasslands.
+The northern section of the park is more rugged and hilly with forests and grasslands and is known as the Hluhluwe area, while the iMfolozi area is the southern section where you'll find the Black and White iMfolozi Rivers and open grasslands.
 All this makes for an especially beautiful safari destination.

 You may also want to look at

 Rhino Ridge Safari Lodge is the first private safari lodge to open in the oldest proclaimed game reserve in Africa: the beautiful and scenic Hluhluwe iMfolozi Park in northern KwaZulu-Natal.
-Offering the Big 5, this park also offers some of the lesser-known and fascinating wildlife such as nyala antelope, white and black rhino.
+Offering the Big 5, this park also offers some of the lesser-known and fascinating wildlife such as nyala antelope, the white and black rhino.
 This park is world-renowned for its sterling conservation efforts for the rhino which it helped to recover from the brink of extinction.